shaunlee0/payment-forecast-web/Readme.md

 gulp serve
 ```

 Head to <http://localhost:3000/> to see the application.
-Make sure the API is running (see Readme for payment-forecast-api project on how to run that).
+Make sure the API is running (see Readme for payment-forecast-api) before hitting "Go".